Dessert & Fortified Wines

 Mavrodaphne

 Mavrodaphne (aka Mavrodaphne, Mavrodaphni / Mavrodafni) is a red wine grape variety grown in the Greece.
 The grape is at home in the vineyards around Pátras, found in the Peloponnese region of Greece.
 The grapes are dark-skinned, highly aromatic and powerful.
 It is best known for producing sweet fortified dessert wine, not unlike Port though it is sometimes used to produce dry wines.
 The name itself is Greek for “black laurel.
 To produce Mavrodaphne of Pátras, the fermentation begins in large, sun-exposed vats.
 Fermentation is stopped by the addition of a neutral grape spirit, distilled from the wine of previous vintages.
 The grape distillate is also high in alcohol, creating a higher alcohol-by-volume (ABV) than can be achieved naturally.
-What follows than, is the solera system of aging and blending as in Sherry production.
+What follows then, is the solera system of aging and blending as in Sherry production.

 Tawny Port (20% ABV)